William F. Faber (bishop): Ordained ministry

 On July 8, 1883, Faber was ordained priest in the Presbyterian Church.
 He joined the Episcopal Church in 1892, becoming an Episcopal priest on May 20, 1894, and serving his ordination as assistant of St Peter's Church in Geneva, New York.
 In 1893 he was appointed as rector of Grace Church in Lockport, New York.
 From 1905 till 1914 he served as rector of St John's Church in Detroit.

 Bishop

 In 1914, Faber was elected Coadjutor Bishop of Montana and succeeded as diocesan in 1916 after the death of Bishop Leigh Richmond Brewer.

 Death

 On July 23, 1934, the body of Bishop Faber was discovered in Glacier National Park in Montana after he got lost.
 Bishop Faber had been missing since July 20.
 His body was discovered by Ranger Clyde Fauley.

 Personal life

-Faber married Dorothea J. Kniest of Buffalo on June 26, 1883. they had 2 children.
+Faber married Dorothea Jeannette Kniest of Buffalo on June 26, 1883; they had two children.
 Dorothea died in 1895.